The PEMAC Constitution can be downloaded from: https://www.pemac.com.au/wp-content/uploads/2024/09/PEMAC-constitution-version-3-2022-5.pdf

 This is fairly subjective as models differ significantly in terms of their motors (kv rating), prop/blade/fan size, pitch and type but as a guide all ducted fan models and large powered models will be required to be tested.
 Members are also advised that if they have any concerns regarding the noise their models make, that they have them tested before they fly them.
 Models that have been tested and are then subsequently modified in terms of motor/prop/fan unit etc will require re-testing before being permitted to fly.

-Yes you can provided they are under 80dB(A), however they must always be sound tested prior to being flown for the first time or after any modification to the motor, fan unit or increase in battery voltage.
+Yes, you can so long as they are under 80dB(A), however they must always be sound tested prior to being flown for the first time or after any modification to the motor, fan unit or increase in battery voltage.

 Will keeping our models under 80dB(A) ensure we don’t receive complaints?